priyamdey/Smart-Shopping-app/README.md

 # Smart Shopping App

-This Augmented Reality application was built by me for TCS to showcase contactless shopping experience for customers.
+This Augmented Reality application was built to showcase contactless shopping experience for customers.

 It has been built using Untiy 3D engine + Vuforia SDK.